neuefische/wd-flipped-classroom-curriculum/sessions/react-global-state/README.md

 > 💡 We usually recommend [Zustand](https://github.com/pmndrs/zustand), because it is known for its simplicity and flexibility.
 Some of the key features that make Zustand a good choice for state management in React include its minimal API, which makes it easy to use and learn, and its ability to persist state across components, which can be useful for building complex, dynamic applications.
 It also isn't quite as difficult to maintain as Redux, especially for small-scale applications.

-- More advantages of using a state management solution for React are
+- Additional advantages of using a state management solution for React include:
-  - improve code organization
+  - Improved code organization
-  - reduce complexity
+  - Reduced complexity
-  - make the code easier to maintain and update
+  - Easier maintenance and updates
-  - clear, centralized way to manage application state
+  - A clear, centralized way to manage application state
-  - decouple the data from the components, making it easier to reuse components and change the data structure
+  - Decoupling data from components, enhancing reusability and flexibility
-- Additionally, many state management solutions for React provide tools for debugging and testing, which can help to identify and fix issues in the code more easily.
+- Many state management solutions also offer tools for debugging and testing, making it easier to identify and fix issues in the code.

 ### In Summary: No One-Size-Fits-All Approach